PalmDevs/react-native-material-3/README.md

 -   [ ] **Switch**
     -   [x] Component
     -   [ ] Animation*
+        **Note**: This may be one of the few things I'll work on last as the animation is a bit more complicated than just change from X to Y.
     -   [ ] Dragging*
     -   [x] State layer
 -   [ ] **Tabs**